-Deer: The bag limit for mule (blacktailed) deer is two, of which only one may be antlerless from MU I-I or special seasons.
-See Maps A13, A15, A16, A22, A23, and A35.
+Deer: The bag limit for mule (blacktailed) deer is three, of which only two may be antlerless and only 2 may be bucks.

 Grouse: The daily bag limit for blue (sooty) and ruffed grouse is 5 each.
 See page 17 for additional information on bag limits.